thunderbird/webext-docs/spaces.rst

    .. api-member::
-      :name: ``defaultUrl``
+      :name: ``tabProperties``
-      :type: (string)
+      :type: (:ref:`spaces.SpaceTabProperties` or string)

-      The default space url, loaded into a tab when the button in the spaces toolbar is clicked.
-Supported are :value:`https://` and :value:`http://` links, as well as links to WebExtension pages.
+      The properties for the new tab being opened, when the associated button in the spaces toolbar is clicked.
+Either a *string* specifiying the default URL, or a :ref:`spaces.SpaceTabProperties` object.
+The URL may point to a WebExtension page or a web page.

    .. api-member::
       :name: [``buttonProperties``]
       :type: (:ref:`spaces.SpaceButtonProperties`, optional)

-      Properties of the button for the new space.
+      Properties of the button in the spaces toolbar for the new space.

 .. api-header::